tivrama/tivrama.github.io/_posts/2016-08-19-welcome-to-jekyll.markdown

 {% endhighlight %}

+So what next?
+How about an app that make palindromes.
+But we would have to define some parameters.
+For example, does it have to make some kind of sense when read?
+If so, what kind of grammatical algorithm would be needed?
+A good test for this my be to start with word based palindromes (as opposed to letter based).
+More on that soon.

 I hope you enjoy palindromes as much as I do.
 I'll leave you with this deep thought.

 "Do nine men interpret?
 Nine men, I nod."